larsjuhljensen/JensenLab/_pages/training_stringapp_dsd.md

 ## Exercise 3

-In this exercise, we will focus on common network analysis tasks such as clustering and merging networks.
+In this exercise, we will focus on common network analysis tasks such as clustering and functional enrichment.

 ### 3.1 Network clustering